 All routes on the South Peak or Southern Pillar start by hiking up Roy Gap Road from the visitor's center, just south on 33 from the town of Seneca Rocks.
 You can park at the upper or lower lots (lower is closer), hike up Roy Gap road until you see an obvious creek crossing on the left with a carefully built rock wall and stairs on the other side of the creek.
 This trail leads to the South End and routes on the West Face of South Peak.
 Southern Pillar routes start a bit further up Roy Gap road on the right.
 The easiest way to access South Peak East Face routes is to climb something on the South End like Skyline Traverse.

-Guide services include the Seneca Rocks Climbing School, or the Seneca Rocks Mountain Guides.
+Guide services include the Seneca Rocks Climbing School, Seneca Rocks Mountain Guides and Blue Ridge Mountain Guides.
 These guide services often take climbers on their first climb or first multi-pitch route, and on weekends the easy routes and rappel stations will be crowded.
 Many parties share a rappel down, just ask and the guide service might let you ride their rope down to the base, especially if you can go first and set up a subsequent rappel.

 Seneca Shadows Campground is a National Forest campground with showers that is conveniently located within walking distance to the town and climbing.
 From the walk-in camping sites (recommended for tent camping), head to the east end of the field near site 72, there is an old road/trail that will lead down behind the Gendarme.
 An alternate camping location is the Princess Snowbird campground, register at Yokum's.